By Skywing Knights // September 7, 2019

 From the Children’s Peace Monument, it is an easy walk to the Hiroshima Flame of Peace (“平和の灯”).
-The Flame has been burning since 1964 and will not be put out until all nuclear bombs on the earth are destroyed, making the flame now burning for over 50 years.
+The Flame has been burning since 1964.
+It will not be put out until all nuclear bombs on the earth are destroyed.
+This means the flame has now been burning for over 50 years.
 Beyond the Flame of Peace stands the Cenotaph, or designated tomb of those who died in the blast.
-As many of the bodies were incinerated instantly, the Cenotaph is small, with a little bowl standing in front of it reading “Hiroshima” (ヒロシマ) in Japanese Katakana representing the lost lives.
+As many of the bodies were incinerated instantly, the Cenotaph is small.
+There was a little bowl standing in front of it reading “Hiroshima” (ヒロシマ) in Japanese Katakana representing the lost lives.
 It’s powerful, because with so much devastation, the natural inclination would be to think that thousands of bodies would have been found, but with a nuclear weapon, it was not so – everything was so utterly destroyed.

 During my walks to and from these sights around Genbaku Dome, like I said, it was a very somber route.
 Having lived in Japan, I know people, children, who had been born and lived in Hiroshima.
-It was unnerving to me to think if they had been born 80 years earlier, they might have died or suffered in that blast or after.
-As I walked and saw the quiet simplicity and symbolism within these dedications to Peace, it became more than just an event that I’d read about in textbooks, it was a very real thing that happened to real people and it hit home.
+It was unnerving to me.
+I thought about if they had been born 80 years earlier.
+If that had been the case, they might have died or suffered in that blast or after.
+I continued to walk and see the quiet simplicity and symbolism within these dedications to Peace.
+It became more than just an event that I’d read about in textbooks.
+It was a very real thing that happened to real people and it hit home.

 But even still, Hiroshima, for me, was truly a city of hope.
-While Genbaku Dome, which many people picture when they think of Hiroshima, serves as a reminder of the destruction of war, a warning to future generations, Hiroshima itself, completely rebuilt and standing tall, vibrant, and full of life, serves as a beacon to the world that humankind can overcome devastation.
-Tasting the Okonomiyaki (which yes, I did make a point to do), riding the trains, and breathing in the fresh sea air gave me nothing but a rich desire to more fully love and give love, perhaps the greatest lesson we can learn from the atrocities of war.
+Genbaku Dome, which many people picture when they think of Hiroshima, serves as a reminder of the destruction of war.
+Not to mention, a warning to future generations.
+But Hiroshima itself, completely rebuilt and standing tall, vibrant, and full of life.
+It serves as a beacon to the world that humankind can overcome devastation.
+Tasting the Okonomiyaki (which yes, I did make a point to do), riding the trains, and breathing in the fresh sea air gave me nothing but a rich desire to more fully love and give love.
+Perhaps that is the greatest lesson we can learn from the atrocities of war.

 At the Children’s Peace Memorial, one can read: